hanibhat/reactnative-whatsapp-clone/README.md

 ### Prerequisites

-First of all, make sure you have the following installed in your dev enviornment:
+First of all, make sure you have the following installed in your dev environment:

 - [Node.js](https://nodejs.org/en/)
 - [Expo CLI](https://reactnative.dev/docs/getting-started)